arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

           in: query
           required: false
           description: |
-            define if the request should wait until everything is synced to disc.
+            Define if the request should wait until everything is synced to disk.
-            Will change the success response code.
+            Changes the success HTTP response status code.
           schema:
             type: boolean
       requestBody: